awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example4.md

 ## Step 3: Do the account C tasks<a name="access-policies-walkthrough-example4-step3"></a>

 In the preceding steps, Account A has already created a role, `examplerole`, establishing trust with Account C\.
 This allows users in Account C to access Account A\.
 In this step, Account C administrator creates a user \(Dave\) and delegates him the `sts:AssumeRole` permission it received from Account A\.
 This will allow Dave to assume the `examplerole` and temporarily gain access to Account A\.
-The access policy that Account A attached to the role will limit what Dave can do when he accesses Account A—specifically, get objects in `examplebucket`\.
+The access policy that Account A attached to the role will limit what Dave can do when he accesses Account A—specifically, get objects in `DOC-EXAMPLE-BUCKET1`\.

 ### Step 3\.1: Create a user in account C and delegate permission to assume `examplerole`<a name="cross-acct-access-using-role-step3-1"></a>